bcuff/AutoLazy/README.md

 # AutoLazy

-Post compile tool using [Fody](https://github.com/Fody/Fody) to implement the double check locking pattern.
+Post compile tool using [Fody](https://github.com/Fody/Fody) to implement the double-checked locking pattern.

 ### Works on
 * static or instance members